c6d59zm4k6-stack/Between-Homes/README.md

 gallery — it nudges you toward the shots and small details you'd otherwise forget, then turns them into a written chapter later.

+## Project Summary

+**Between Homes** is an AI-powered, offline-first storytelling application designed to help families preserve the experience of moving from one home to another.
+Rather than functioning as a traditional journal or photo gallery, the application acts as a quiet documentary director—guiding parents to capture meaningful moments, everyday details, and brief reflections that might otherwise be forgotten.
+As milestones are completed, AI transforms the family's own photos, prompt responses, and voice notes into narrative chapters, ultimately producing a professionally formatted digital memory book grounded entirely in real events.

+The application was developed as a mobile-first Progressive Web App (PWA) using React, TypeScript, Vite, Tailwind CSS, and Framer Motion.
+The technology stack is intentionally built on widely adopted, industry-standard frameworks to maximize maintainability, reliability, and ease of deployment.
+The primary architectural decision is an **offline-first, local-first** design, where **IndexedDB (Dexie)** serves as the primary source of truth and cloud services are used only for synchronization.
+This enables the application to remain fully functional without an internet connection while automatically synchronizing captured memories across family members whenever connectivity is restored.

+Multi-device collaboration is provided through Firebase Anonymous Authentication and Firestore, allowing two parents to contribute to the same journey from separate devices while keeping operational complexity low.
+AI chapter generation is isolated behind a serverless API, ensuring API keys are never exposed to the client while allowing AI models to be updated independently of the application.
+The milestone engine itself is modular, making it straightforward to support additional experiences such as vacations, newborn milestones, and road trips without requiring architectural changes.

+Throughout development, the user interface underwent iterative reviews using Apple's Human Interface Guidelines, Nielsen's 10 Usability Heuristics, WCAG 2.1 AA accessibility standards, and Google's Progressive Web App quality checklist.
+These reviews informed improvements to navigation, safe-area handling, accessibility, offline feedback, synchronization visibility, loading and recovery states, responsive layouts, image memory optimization, touch-first interactions, and overall visual consistency.
+The resulting application combines established engineering practices with a calm, documentary-inspired user experience while remaining deployable at virtually no operational cost using free-tier cloud services and serverless infrastructure.

 ## What's implemented

 - **Journey setup** — departure/destination city, date, family members.